 Seeking relationships, building relationships, nurturing relationships.
 Eat, sleep, breathe relationships.

 Yes, we said it, a must have.
-If you don’t want to develop relationships day in and day out, this career probably isn’t the best fit for you.
+If you don’t want to develop relationships day in and day out, this career is not the best fit for you.

 What’s at the core of relationships, especially as a financial advisor?
 Trust.
 Here’s what trust as a financial advisor may look like:

-• Transparency – Not only do you have a fiduciary duty to act in the best interest of your clients, but it benefits all parties involved to be open and honest with your services, possible fees, and complete and accurate information of their financial situation and outlook.
+- Transparency – Not only do you have a duty to act in the best interest of your clients, but it benefits all parties involved to be open and honest with your services, possible fees, and complete and accurate information of their financial situation and outlook.

-• Promptly Responding – Addressing client concerns or questions in a timely manner shows your commitment to your client.
-You are the expert on their finances, not them, help ease their racing mind sooner than later.
+- Promptly Responding – Addressing client concerns or questions in a timely manner shows your commitment to your client.
+You have the knowledge on their finances, not them, to help ease their racing mind sooner than later.

 #2 The Ability to Convey Information Effectively

-This is why the ability to convey complex information in simple ways is another can’t-be-without attribute as a financial advisor.
+This is why the ability to convey complex information in simple ways is another must-have attribute as a financial advisor.

-Outside of enjoying and being good at building relationships and conveying complex information in a simple way, everything else is able to be delegated .
-Yes, delegated
+Outside of enjoying and being good at building relationships and conveying complex information in a simple way, everything else is either able to be learned or delegated.

-How Can I Focus On My Unique Ability To Grow As A Financial Advisor
+How Can You Focus On Your Unique Ability To Grow As A Financial Advisor?

 If you are wavering on what your unique ability really is, take some time to do some self inventory.
 Ask yourself, how do you spend your time?
 What do your days look like?
 You can also ask those who know you well what they gauge your unique ability to be.

-If you’re ready to put your love for relationships and conveying information to good use, chat with our recruiters about growth opportunities as a financial advisor.
+If you’re ready to put your love for relationship-building and conveying information to good use, chat with our recruiters about growth opportunities as a financial advisor.